thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 ^^^^^^^^^^^^^^^^

 In certain cases such as when used with a `BTSComment`_ a `partOf`_ relation may contain ``parts``.
 Each "part" is a `BTSInterTextReference`_ pointing to part of some text.
-The statistics of the number of parts as extracted from a database backup are as follows.
+The statistics of the number of parts of a single relation as extracted from a database backup are as follows.

 ``jq '.docs[].relations[]?.parts | length' *.json | sort | uniq -c | sort -bnk2``